-- 2. Provide your son/daughter with a contingency fund of approximately \$500 (Canadian) for emergencies.
+3. A contingency fund of approximately \$500 (Canadian) for emergencies.
 The exact amount will be spelled out in the host country welcome package.
 This fund must be paid shortly after arriving in the host country (usually to the Club YEO) and is held in trust until required.
 If accessed, it must be replenished immediately to maintain the original balance.
-This money is returned to the student upon conclusion of their exchange. - 3.
-Provide all clothing needs for your son/daughter while abroad, including school uniforms (if any). - 4.
-Families requiring financial assistance can apply for funding from our Sandover-Sly Memorial Fund.
+This money is returned to the student upon conclusion of their exchange.

+4. All clothing needs for them while abroad.